klmichael/fe-bank-with-login/README.md

 ## Description of Project:
 Course 2 (front end development with React) final project in my MIT XPro Bootcamp.
 The course provided me with wireframes, a user story and starter code.
 I then refactored, expanded and deployed it.

-You can see my deployed app here: https://kathryn-michaelbankingapplication.s3.us-east-2.amazonaws.com/index.html

-And my video walk-through of the app here: https://www.youtube.com/watch?v=K6eGy3GF_d0
+You can see my video walk-through of the app here: https://www.youtube.com/watch?v=K6eGy3GF_d0

 *Original Author:* Dr. Abel Sanchez
 *Additional Coding:* Kathryn Michael